zorp/mindbridge_dk/wp-content/plugins/quick-adsense/readme.txt

 Please feedback to [http://quickadsense.com/](http://quickadsense.com/) for any bug you might have found, or any suggestion you like to add.

 == Change Log ==
+= 2.3.2 =
+* Bug fixes
+* 3 option fields have been removed
+* The API limiter added
+* QuickTag issues have been fixed

+= 2.3 =
+* Updated ads.txt modification logic
+* Introduced monetization with video intelligence AG
+* UI fixes

 = 2.2 =
 * Fixed functionality issues